Add office photos

 What are the pros and cons of working in Council of Scientific and Industrial Research?

 Working at Council of Scientific and Industrial Research comes with several advantages and disadvantages.
 It is highly rated for skill development, work life balance and company culture.
-However, it is poorly rated for promotions / appraisal, based on 200+ employee reviews on AmbitionBox.
+However, it is poorly rated for promotions / appraisal and job security, based on 200+ employee reviews on AmbitionBox.

 Stay ahead in your career.
 Get AmbitionBox app